-In 2014, Relmada dismissed with prejudice its lawsuit against Najib Babul, which had sought to compel Dr. Babul, Relmada's former President, to account for questionable expenditures of Relmada funds made while Babul controlled the Company.
+In 2014, Relmada dismissed with prejudice its lawsuit against Najib Babul, which had sought to compel Najib Babul, Relmada's former President, to account for questionable expenditures of Relmada funds made while Babul controlled the Company.
 Relmada's decision to end its claims was informed by the fact that Babul came forward with plausible explanations for some of the expenditures, and the fact that, because Babul was a former officer and director of Relmada being sued for his conduct in office, the Company was required to advance his expenses of the litigation; hence, Relmada was paying all the lawyers and consultants on both sides of the dispute.
 Relmada also agreed to reinstate certain stock purchase warrants in Babul's name, which had been cancelled during the pendency of the litigation, and offered Babul the right to exchange his shares in Relmada Therapeutics, Inc. (a Delaware corporation and subsidiary of the Company) for shares in the Company.

-Babul has brought a second lawsuit against Relmada.
+Najib Babul has brought a second lawsuit against Relmada.
 Ruling on Relmada's Motion to Dismiss, the United States District Court for the Eastern District of Pennsylvania dismissed Babul's claims for breach of contract and intentional infliction of emotional distress, and left intact his claims for defamation, and wrongful use of civil process.
-Litigation is an inherently uncertain process, and there can be no assurances with respect to either the outcome or the consequences of this litigation.
-A trial date is scheduled for February 2019.
-The Company recorded no contingent liability associated with litigation during the three months ended September 30, 2018.
+The parties settled the lawsuit on February 6, 2019 see Note 12.
+Subsequent Events.